 Investors in and analysts following the real estate industry utilize funds from operations ("FFO"), net operating income ("NOI"), and earnings before interest, tax, depreciation and amortization ("EBITDA") as supplemental performance measures.
 The Company believes that FFO, NOI and EBITDA are appropriate measures given their wide use by and relevance to investors and analysts.
 NOI provides a measure of rental operations and does not factor in depreciation, amortization and non-property specific expenses such as general and administrative expenses.
 FFO, reflecting the assumption that real estate values rise or fall with market conditions, principally adjusts for the effects of generally accepted accounting principles ("GAAP") depreciation and amortization of real estate assets.
 EBITDA provides a further measure to evaluate ability to incur and service debt and to fund dividends and other cash needs.
-Additionally, FFO NOI and EBITDA are commonly used in various ratios, princing multiples, yields and returns and valuation calculations used to measure financial position, performance and value.
+Additionally, FFO NOI and EBITDA are commonly used in various ratios, pricing multiples, yields and returns and valuation calculations used to measure financial position, performance and value.

 FFO is defined by the National Association of Real Estate Investment Trusts ("NAREIT") as GAAP net income (loss), excluding gains (or losses) from sales of depreciable operating property, plus real estate related depreciation and amortization, real estate related impairments, and after adjustments for nonconsolidated partnerships and joint ventures.
 FFO is a non-GAAP financial measure that management believes is a useful supplemental measure of the Company's operating performance.
-By excluding gains and losses related to sales of previously depreciated operating real estate assets, impairment and excluding real estate asset depreciation and amortization (which can vary among owners of identical assets in similar condition based on historical cost accounting and useful life estimates), FFO provides a performance measure that, when compared period-over-period, reflects the impact to operating results of REITs among the investing public and making comparisons of REIT operating results more meaningful.
+By excluding gains and losses related to sales of previously depreciated operating real estate assets, impairment and excluding real estate asset depreciation and amortization (which can vary among owners of identical assets in similar condition based on historical cost accounting and useful life estimates), FFO provides a performance measure that, when compared period-over-period, reflects the impact to operations from trends in occupancy rates, rental rates, and operating costs, providing perspective not readily apparent from GAAP net income (loss).
+Management believes the use of FFO has been beneficial in improving the understanding of operating results of REITs among the investing public and making comparisons of REIT operating results more meaningful.
 The Company also uses FFO excluding certain gain and loss items that management considers unrelated to the operational and financial performance of our core business ("Core FFO").
-The Company believes that Core FFO provides enhanced comparability for investor evaluations of period-over-period results.
+The Company believes that Core FFO provides enhanced comparability for investor evaluations of period- over-period results.